ArvindHarinder1/PrivatePreviewDocs/1ECMATutorial.md

 This preview requires the following in the environment:

-- A target system, such as a SQL database, or LDAP directory, in which users can be created, updated and deleted.
+- A target system, such as a SQL database, or LDAP directory (excluding AD DS), in which users can be created, updated and deleted.

 - An ECMA 2.0 or later connector for that target system, which supports export, schema retrieval, and optionally full import or delta import operations.
 If you do not have an ECMA Connector ready during configuration, then you can still validate the end-to-end flow if you have a SQL Server in your environment and use the Generic SQL Connector.